 In the embedded world, energy efficiency generally entails reducing electricity consumption, which applies not only to small battery-powered applications, but also to larger systems requiring high performance with minimum use of energy.
 This makes it crucial to identify savings potential and to carry out optimizations.

-For this reason, it is recommended to lay the foundations for energy optimization when designing the device, in order to analyze the total power consumption and its distribution at an early stage of development.
-This also allows code optimization to be carried out in line with low-power controllers and an actual reduction in consumption can be achieved.
+Lay the foundation for energy optimization already in the device design to analyze the total power consumption and its distribution in the early development stage.
+In this way, code optimization can also be carried out in line with low-power controllers and real consumption minimizations can be achieved.

 Hitex has the relevant expertise and can use the proper methods to optimize and unlock the added potential of program sequences even at the design stage.